phoenix102030/KTH_fsdv_test/README.md

-# KTHfsdv_
+# KTH_fsdv_test
-The works in KTH fomular club
+The entry tests for the KTH Fomular DV group
 ## The training exercises for recruitment
 This Git repository contains a set of ROS (Robot Operating System) packages designed for various exercises.
 Follow the instructions below to set up and run these packages.